nilnorberg/nilnorberg.github.io/README.md

-# Nil Ece Ö. - Personal Website
+# Nil Ece N. - Personal Website

 This is my personal website, featuring an interactive terminal interface and creative animations.